 Helping Christians in the Holy Land

-The Franciscans of the Custody of the Holy Land have the unique responsibility of caring for the Holy Places as well as caring for the living stones of the Holy Land.
-The living stones are the Christians who live in the Holy Land.
-It is important that we care for the Christians living in the Holy Land in order to maintain a Christian presence in a land that is filled with a majority Jewish and Islamic population.
+The Franciscans of the Custody of the Holy Land have the unique responsibility of caring for the Holy Places as well as caring for the Christians living in the Holy Land.

 Faith, Memory & Culture – The Holy Places